Smarre/multi_ar/README.md

 $ multi_ar -t db:migrate
 ```

+#### Utilizing a gem for migrations

+Migrations can also be run directly from a gem.
+Any gem that has a special configuration file `config/multi_ar_gem.yaml`,
+which contains following data:

+    migration_dir: db/migrate

+After the gem has been installed to target system, the migrations can be run with `multi_ar` executable:

+    multi_ar --gem YOUR_GEM --task db:migrate --databases "your_databases"

 ### With the API

 There is few different ways of using the API, by subclassing {MultiAR::MultiAR}, by using {MultiAR::MultiAR}